TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 We may use the information we obtain about you to:

 *   Register, manage and maintain your account on the Talent Network.
-*   Provide products or services you request.
 *   Maintain a record of the jobs you view or apply to on the Talent Network.
 *   Inform you of relevant job postings that may be of interest to you.
 *   Provide administrative notices or communications applicable to your use of the Talent Network.
+*   Send job postings to your friends or family members on your behalf.
 *   Respond to your questions and comments and provide customer support.
-*   Contact you and deliver information to you that, in some cases, is targeted to your interests (such as relevant services, educational or other career development opportunities). enable you to communicate with us through our blogs, social networks and other interactive media. and solicit your feedback and input.
+*   Enable the employer customer to contact you and deliver marketing and promotional communications to you by email, text message or other means that, in some cases, is targeted to your interests (such as relevant services, educational or other career development opportunities) and to solicit your feedback and input.
 These communications will contain links for preference management and, where appropriate, unsubscribe links should you decide you do not want to receive further communications.
+Please note that if you unsubscribe from receiving marketing and promotional communications, you may continue to receive transactional and operational emails from us.
 *   Operate, evaluate and improve our business and the products and services we offer.
 *   Analyze and enhance our marketing communications and strategies (including by identifying when emails we have sent to you have been received and read).
-*   Analyze trends and statistics regarding visitors’ use of the Talent Network, mobile applications and social media assets, and the jobs viewed or applied to on the Talent Network.
+*   Analyze trends and statistics regarding visitors’ use of the Talent Network and the jobs viewed or applied to on the Talent Network.
 *   Protect against and prevent fraud, unauthorized transactions, claims and other liabilities, and manage risk exposure, including by identifying potential hackers and other unauthorized users.
 *   Enforce the Talent Network’ Terms and Conditions.
 *   Comply with applicable legal requirements and industry standards and our policies.

 We also use non-personally identifiable information and certain technical information about your computer and your access of the Talent Network (including your internet protocol address) in order to operate, maintain and manage the Talent Network.
-We collect this information by automated means, such as cookies and web beacons, as described in more detail below.
+We collect this information by automated means, such as cookies and web beacons, as described in more detail below. .

 If we seek to use the information we obtain about you in other ways, we will provide specific notice and request your consent at the time of collection.